bobbingwide/oik-shortcodes/README.md

 * Parses WordPress core, plugins and themes (v1.20)
 * Pagination of long lists
 * 'Compatible with Shortcake' checkbox?

+New in version 1.38.0
+* Supports block variations as children of the parent block

 New in version 1.37.0